wfordh/ottobasket_values/README.md

   - lineup optimizer
   - matchup analysis
 - add validation to make sure DRIP / DARKO dfs have not changed structure
+- write script for all of the ID mappings?